fletchgraham/text_grapher/docs/source/getting_started.rst

 When graphing parametric equations with text_grapher, it's a good idea to overestimate the range of t values you need, and underestimate the step size.
-Over-plotting like that ensures the shape is filled in on the graph.
+Over-plotting like that ensures the shape is filled-in on the graph.
 Too few t-values and our circle would look a bit sparse.

-That sums up the basics of working with the Graph object in text_grapher, in the next section you'll learn how to animate your graphs.
+That sums up the basics of working with the Graph object in text_grapher, in the next chapter you'll learn how to animate your graphs.